For expat parents with a child aged for preschool in Spain, here’s our guide to Spanish nurseries, kindergartens, and daycares for international kids.

-Schools offer lessons in basic reading, writing and mathematics, as well as playing in team games and developing their creativity through arts and crafts, painting and music.
-Emphasis is also given to developing civic behaviour, the environment, cultural integration, cycling and road safety awareness.
+Schools offer lessons in basic reading, writing, and mathematics, as well as playing in team games and developing their creativity through arts and crafts, painting, and music.
+Emphasis is also given to developing civic behavior, the environment, cultural integration, cycling, and road safety awareness.
 Children are sometimes taken on supervised outings, roped together in small groups (for their own safety).

 Register your child at school in Spain

-You can register your child with a state school once you and your family are registered as residents at the local town hall.
+You can register your child with a Spanish school once you and your family are registered as residents at the local town hall.
 The local authorities will require the following documents:

 - Proof of residence (rental contract or property deeds)